-This article originally appeared on the Workforce blog.
+This article was originally published on The Workforce Blog.

 In a moment, you’re going to learn all about the one characteristic that can either make or destroy a work environment.